koolamusic/awesome-imba/README.md

 - [New JavaScript-based Web Language Challenges React - ADTMag](https://adtmag.com/articles/2016/01/14/imba-web-language.aspx)

 #### Screencasts
-- [Why is Imba so fast?](https://scrimba.com/p/pJkZsB/c6B9rAM) - Learn why imba fast, how it works and then play arounds with it.
+- [Why is Imba so fast?](https://scrimba.com/p/pJkZsB/c6B9rAM) - Learn why Imba is fast, how it works and then play around with it.
-- [Quick introduction to Imba Router](https://scrimba.com/playlist/pMvYcg) - Learn how imba-router works in imba.
+- [Quick introduction to Imba Router](https://scrimba.com/playlist/pMvYcg) - Learn how `imba-router` works in Imba.
-- [Creating a todo-list app in Imba](https://scrimba.com/p/pDzDSZ/cRvRMSB) - Learn how to create an app faster and easier with imba.
+- [Creating a todo-list app in Imba](https://scrimba.com/p/pDzDSZ/cRvRMSB) - Learn how to create an app faster and easier with Imba.

 ## Showcase - Built with Imba